 The jury awarded a verdict of $244,419 for Cortes’ wrongful death lawsuit.

-Each Of the Decedent’s Parents Got $30,000 for Pain and Suffering
+Each Of the Decedent’s Parents Only Got $30K for Pain and Suffering

 The jury awarded Barbara Cortes, as surviving mother of Joshua Batista, $20,000 in past pain and suffering, and $10,000 in future pain and suffering.
 They awarded Hector Cortes, as surviving father of Joshua Batista, the same amount.

 The jury awarded Lorenzo Batista, as son of Joshua Batista, $25,000 in past loss of parental companionship, instruction and guidance and pain and suffering.
-They awarded $150,000 for the future loss of these damages.
+They awarded $150,000 for the future loss of parental companionship, instruction and guidance (and pain and suffering).

 The jury awarded funeral expenses of $5,419.